daniel1820815/daniel1820815.github.io/_posts/2022-09-xx-docker-1.md

 hello-world   latest    feb5d9fea6a5   14 months ago   13.3kB
 ```

 With ```docker image inspect myapp``` you could take a look into the details of the image.
-I did not add the output here to avoid overloading this post with information.
-Now let's take a look at the
+I did not add the output here to avoid overloading this post with more information.

+Now let's take a look at the...

 ```sh